abreen/Dungeon/README.md

 is inspired by traditional text adventure games from years ago, with some new ideas and features.

-This project comes with a server and client, though you could probably get away with connecting to the server over a raw TCP connection once you understand how it works.
-I'll get to writing up the protocol later.
+This project comes with a server and client.
+See the `USAGE.md` file for more information about how to use them.

-The client is really buggy at the moment.
-Don't use it.

 `Dungeon` is my first exploration into text-based games and network programming.
 You're welcome to help out with development.